 We are keen to ensure that the texts we share with our children reflect our community - their different family structures, the variety of ethnic backgrounds and any disabilities or needs that individuals have.
 The links below are for a great website where parents can also find recommended stories and books which reflect our diverse community - please click on the images to take you to the relevant section of website for EYFS and KS1.

 At Maple we believe that phonics provides the foundations of learning to make the development into fluent reading and writing accessible for all pupils.
 Engaging, high quality daily phonics teaching takes place to support children to develop their reading as well as supporting spelling and early writing - please our phonics page for more information.
-At Maple we use the following reading schemes to support the teaching of reading:
+At Maple we use Little Wandle Letters and Sounds Revised to teach phonics and reading.

 Reading skills are taught through 2 dimensions: